 The other personalities whose efforts followed that of Desmond Tutu, were the US Assistant Secretary of State for African Affairs, Jendayi Frazier, Ugandan President Yoweri Museveni, four former heads of state, Tanzania’s Benjamin Mkapa, Mozambique’s Joachim Chissano, Botswana’s Katumile Masire, and Zambia’s Kenneth Kaunda, their efforts, however, did not yield any positive outcome.
 The arrival of the many personalities created uncertainty and resulted in multiple and parallel uncoordinated mediations: these efforts too were doomed for various reasons including lack of understanding of the conflict, mediator unpreparedness, and unripeness.

 The best shot at the resolution of the conflict was the African Union(AU)sanctioned mediation effort led by the former Un Secretary General Koffi Annan.
-At the end of tension pact and riveting Forty-One-day mediation effort, white smoke billowed, and the country could breathe again.
+At the end of the tension pact and riveting Forty-One-day mediation effort, white smoke billowed, and the country could breathe again.
 The success of the mediation has been widely credited to the personality/status of Koffi Annan.
 Lindenmayer and Kaye describe Koffi Annan as being loaded with years of mediation experience, an internationally renowned figure with moral authority and a robust political reputation, combining extensive political experience and unique negotiating skills with the ability to bring a wide pool of contacts to the negotiating table.
-The begging the question perhaps would then be what entails mediator personality/status, how does it impact on the mediation process, and lastly whether the success of the instant conflict could be attributed solely to the personality/status of the chief mediator.
+The begging question perhaps would then be what entails mediator personality/status, how does it impact the mediation process, and lastly whether the success of the instant conflict could be attributed solely to the personality/status of the chief mediator.

 The personality factor

 The outcomes of mediation efforts according to available literature depend on several factors that may apply singularly or jointly depending on the circumstances of each case.
-The common factors that impact on mediation outcome are numerous, but this paper will identify and discuss a few of them listed hereunder.
-Firstly, characteristics of the disputes including conflict ripeness, level of intensity and nature of the dispute.
+The common factors that impact mediation outcome are numerous, but this paper will identify and discuss a few of them listed hereunder.
+Firstly, characteristics of the disputes including conflict ripeness, level of intensity, and nature of the dispute.
 Secondly, the parties and their relationship which includes identification of parties and cohesiveness among others.
-Thirdly, the characteristics of the mediator which includes leverage and status among others.
+Thirdly, the characteristics of the mediator include leverage and status among others.
 Fourth is the international context.
-The success mediation Kenya 2008 is synonymous with the name Koffi Annan and all and sundry attributes that success to him.
+The success of mediation Kenya 2008 is synonymous with the name Koffi Annan and all and sundry attributes that success to him.

 Meaning of Mediator personality

 Personality refers to the combination of characteristics or qualities that form an individual’s distinctive character.
-The Cambridge Dictionaries on the other hand, defines personality as “the special combination of qualities in a person that makes that person different from others, as shown by the way the person behaves, feels, and thinks”.
+The Cambridge Dictionaries, on the other hand, defines personality as “the special combination of qualities in a person that makes that person different from others, as shown by the way the person behaves, feels, and thinks”.
 Within the context of mediation, the term personality also assumes the same meaning as those of the general usage; it means the characteristics or qualities of the mediator.

 The qualities and characteristics of a mediator are numerous, and the list is inexhaustible.
-The Advanced mediation skill offers guidelines of some qualities that would make for a good mediator which includes fairness, impartiality, independence, patience, firmness, tact/diplomacy, commitment and discipline among others.
-The key characteristics of a mediator which most writers including Kleiboer recognizes and consider important in the existing literature are impartiality, leverage and status.
+The Advanced mediation skill offers guidelines of some qualities that would make for a good mediator which includes fairness, impartiality, independence, patience, firmness, tact/diplomacy, commitment, and discipline among others.
+The key characteristics of a mediator which most writers including Kleiboer recognizes and consider important in the existing literature are impartiality, leverage, and status.